akrzos/cfme-performance/ansible/README.md

 ## SSH Config File

 Your ssh-config.local file informs ssh how to connect to a specified host.
-Your inventory file should map to your ssh config file.
+Your inventory file (hosts.local) should map to your ssh config file.
 The ansible.cfg file informs ansible to use your ssh-config.local file to correctly map a host in the inventory to what ssh is configured to connect to.

 [Example ssh-config File](ssh-config.local.template)

 ## Inventory File

-Again, make sure each entry in the ssh-config file maps to a host listed in your ansible inventory file.
+Again, make sure each entry in the ssh-config.local file maps to a host listed in your ansible inventory file (hosts.local).
 See templates for mapping.

 [Example Inventory File](hosts.local.template)